serverless-mom/jquery-zine/readme.md

 Try running this code and your browser (or whatever you use to run Javascript) will immediately complain `Uncaught ReferenceError: nombre is not defined`

+[panel 1: jQuery witch speaks to a clay golem.
+The golem is broad-shouldered with huge arms and massive fingers ending in claw-like points (think of clayface from Batman the Animated Series) with a smooth, rounded head and a pair of flat round eyes and no mouth. jQuery witch says "go and find a div with ID 'total-price', make its contents bold, give it a red border, and then double its size" as she points off to the right

+panel 2: the golem looks at a bunch of html (don't draw the HTML I'll add it from a screenshot, just draw like, a blank sheet of paper the golem is looking at) and thinks to himself "there's nothing here with a matching ID"

+panel 3: the golem returns to the witch's side
+witch: did you complete your task?
+golem: ...
+witch: I'll take that as a yes
+]

 But what happens when we use jQuery to find something that doesn't exist?

 `$('.wrong-class').html('<div>new content!</div>')`
 (this code is supposed to find anything with the class `wrong-class` and set its HTML content to be a new div)

 running this code gives us no errors at all, not even a warning that jQuery couldn't set the HTML of the element with `wrong-class` since it found no  matching elements!

+Even worse, when finding sent to find something that doesn't exist jQuery will return with... something.
+Entering `$('.wrong-class')` in your browser's console will return something like `m.fn.init [prevObject: m.fn.init(1), context: document, selector: ".wrong-class"]` instead of `null` or `undefined` which probably would have made more sense.

+The best way to check whether jQuery really found something is to ask its length.
+This protects you from trying to do stuff when jQuery found nothing, *and* from accidentally selecting too much:

+[the same setup as the previous strip, with the witch and the golem, but this time she's just finished using a tiny, leaf-shaped iron knife to cut a slit in the golems face where a mouth should be
+witch: when I sent you to find divs, did you find anything?
+golem: yes, I've got a list of everything I found.
+witch: and how long is this list?
+golem: zero]

+In my sample page:
+`$('.wrong-class').length` returns 0
+`$('div').length` returns 15, there are a whole bunch of divs in my document!
+`$('.right-class').length` returns 1